eclipse-theia/theia-website/src/docs/authoring_extensions.md

 ## Deploying the Extension

-If you want to make your extension publicly available, we recommend to publish it to npm.
+If you want to make your extension publicly available, we recommend publishing it to npm.
 This can be achieved by calling `yarn publish` from the extension package's directory.
-Of course you need a valid account for that.
+Of course, you need a valid account for that.